 - Choose less intense activities for exercise.
 When we’re under a lot of stress, intense workouts become an added source of stress on the body.
 So it’s probably not the best time to train for a marathon or start an intense boot camp five days a week!

-- The exercises below are recommended to help reduce stress.
-Participating in these exercises can reduce stress hormone levels, initiate the relaxation response, reduce inflammation, and support the immune system:
+The exercises below reduce stress hormone levels, initiate the relaxation response, reduce inflammation, and support the immune system:

 - Walking outside